torrentails/RenPy-Script-Builder/README.md

     "This label is listed under parent1 again"
 ```

 **Note:** The label command doesn't need to open a new block with a trailing `:` and it is optional to include it or not if you find the layout better.
 If you do include the trailing `:` then the following lines must be indented as a block.
-The output will be the same regardless if you use labels as block openers or not and you can mis and match.
+The output will be the same regardless if you use labels as block openers or not and you can mix and match.

 ```html
 ::non-block